Middle ear

 Hyperacusis

 In the event that the stapedius muscle is paralyzed, patients may experience a decrease in their ability to tolerate sounds of a particular frequency.
-This condition, known as hyperacusis, arises since stapedius would no longer be able to decrease transmission of vibration from the stapes to the fenestra vestibuli by contracting and removing the footplate from the oval window.
+This condition, known as hyperacusis, arises since stapedius would no longer be able to decrease transmission of vibration from the stapes to the fenestra vestibuli by contracting and removing the footplate from the vestibular window.

 Middle ear: want to learn more about it?